Frequently Asked Questions

 When do I pay the rest of my fees?

-Deadline for paying fees and uploading financial means: 1st July 2019.
+Deadline for paying fees and uploading financial means: 1 July 2020 (one year foundation programme) & 1 November 2019 (fast-track foundation programme).
 In specific cases late payments will be accepted.

 Do I need a visa to study at The Hague Pathway College?